dorukerel3/wled/README.md

 ## Light Sticks

-Three variants of the same design language — a 5 V WS2812B chain with per-LED 0.1 µF decoupling and pad-based chaining:
+Three variants of the same design language: a 5 V WS2812B chain with 0.1 µF decoupling at each LED and pad based chaining.

 | Board | WS2812B count | Decoupling caps | Pads |
 |-------|---------------|-----------------|------|